SpecFlowOSS/SpecFlowWiki/FeatureContext.md

 _Editor note: We recommend reading this documentation entry at [[http://www.specflow.org/documentation/FeatureContext]].
 We use the GitHub wiki for authoring the documentation pages._

 There is a FeatureContext as well as the more commonly used [[ScenarioContext]].
-The difference of course is that the FeatureContext exists during the execution of the complete feature while the ScenarioContext only exists during a scenario.
+FeatureContext exists during the execution of the entire feature, whereas the ScenarioContext only exists for the duration of a scenario.

 ## FeatureContext.Current

-FeatureContext also have a Current property which holds a Dictionary.
-But it works in exactly the same way as the [[ScenarioContext.Current]] so I won’t go into details of it.
-It’s actually implemented with the same class SpecFlowContext so it IS the same behavior.
+`FeatureContext` also has a `Current` property which accesses a Dictionary.
+Otherwise `FeatureContext` works exactly the same way as [[ScenarioContext.Current]].

 ## FeatureContext.FeatureInfo

-The FeatureInfo is a bit more elaborative than the ScenarioInfo, but it works in the same manner:
+`FeatureInfo` provides more information than `ScenarioInfo`, but it works the same:

 In the .feature file: